mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-`<br/>
 **Context:** server, location, if in location

-This directive allows you to add up to 2 customized fields into the access log.
+This directive allows you to add up to two customized fields into the access log.
 The id can be either 1 or 2.
 The value can contain variables.
-The two fields can be referred to by the keywords "custom1" and "custom2" when you configure the format of the download log or when using our advanced analytical tool.
+Refer to the two fields using the keywords "custom1" and "custom2" when configuring the download log format or when using our [advanced analytical tool](https://obd.quantil.com).
 If you require this feature, contact our support team.

 Examples:
 ```nginx